reframejs/reframe/docs/overview.template.md

 - **Static DOM**
   <br/>
   When setting `domStatic: true` to a page config, the page is not hydrated.
-  (In other words, the page's view is not rendered to the DOM but only rendered to HTML.)
+  (In other words, the page is not rendered to the DOM but only rendered to HTML.)
   Not only is computational time saved by skiping rendering to the DOM but also load time is saved by skipping loading JavaScript code.
 - **Server-Side Rendering** (**SSR**)
   <br/>